 U.S. 17 straddles Georgia's Gold Coast between Jacksonville, Florida and Hardeeville, South Carolina.
-The federal highway meanders through coastal communities such as Kingsland, Brunswick, Darien, Richmond Hill, and Savannah on its course parallel to Interstate 95.
+The U.S. highway generally serves local traffic as it parallels I-95 through coastal communities such as Kingsland, Brunswick, Darien and Richmond Hill.
 Georgia 25 co-signs with the route for almost the entire route through the Peach State.

 Sidney Lanier Bridge

 The U.S. 17 cable-stayed bridge over the Brunswick River is Georgia's tallest span.
 The Sidney Lanier cable-stayed bridge replaced an ailing draw bridge by the same name to provide a higher vertical clearance for the nearby Port of Brunswick.
 Georgia state law indicates that "all bridge replacements must keep the name of the original bridge."
 Thus the new span retained the name of the original span.
 The main span of the bridge travels up to 203.295 feet above sea level and is supported by twin 480 feet towers.
 The deck itself measures 1,250 feet between each tower and overall travels 7,780 feet in length.
 Four 12-foot travels lanes accompany eight-foot outside shoulders and two-foot inside shoulders for an overall deck width of 73 feet 9 inches.
 That measurement includes the concrete jersey barrier median.1

 The original lift bridge that spanned the Brunswick River was 139 feet high and 250 feet wide.
 Opened in 1956, the vertical lift bridge was mired with problems relating from mechanical failure and often had to be closed for repairs causing lengthy detours to the west for Brunswick bound traffic.
 Additionally during the shrimping season it was not uncommon to have dozens of lifts per day for shrimping vessels, pleasure boats, and other ships adding to the inconvenience.2